|

 - Filmstrip view

-WinXP a view in a My Computer or Explorer window that shows the contents as
+- WinXP: A view in a My Computer or Explorer window that shows the contents as

 a strip of film with a large view above the strip.
 Especially good for